Fundraising Tips, Tools & Ideas

-Day 2: Ask two relatives (parents, grandparents, siblings, aunts, uncles, cousins) to donate $25 each.
+Day 2: Ask four relatives (parents, grandparents, siblings, aunts, uncles, cousins) to donate $25 each.

-Day 3: Ask two friends to donate $25 each.
+Day 3: Ask three friends to donate $25 each.

 Day 4: Ask two neighbors or colleagues to donate $25 each.

-- Alumni Organizations / Sorority / Fraternity (call your own college or university and ask them to place an ad in the alumni letter)
+- Alumni Organizations/Sorority & Fraternity (call your own college or university and ask to place an ad in the alumni letter)

 - Announcements (if you are a part of a club or group, ask to make an announcement at the next meeting, or as part of the next church or business meeting announcements)